How to Make Oat Flour

 What type of oats is best for making flour?

-I find old-fashioned or rolled oats are best for grinding oats into flour.
-You can also use instant oats, which have been processed a bit more, and has a finer grain.
+I find that old-fashioned or rolled oats are best for grinding oats into flour.
+You can also use instant oats, which have been processed a bit more, and have a finer grain.

 Oat Flour Conversion